SEO & Visibility

 6. Changing URL formats mid-site

-7. Overstuffed sameAs with random sources
+7. Over-filled sameAs with arbitrary sources

 What you see: "sameAs": ["https://facebook.com/company", "https://linkedin.com/company/company", "https://random-directory.com/company123", "https://spam-linkfarm.org/company"]

-What you see: Four separate <script type="application/ld+json"> blocks on one page for WebPage, Service, BreadcrumbList, and Organization.
+What you see: Four separate <script type="application/ld+json"> blocks on one page for WebPage, Service, BreadcrumbList and Organization.

 9. Broken JSON due to syntax errors